-OSP is the coordinating office for external research funding.
-We assist faculty to submit proposals for funding; negotiate and accept awards; and assist with post-award issues and requests.
+OSP is the coordinating office for externally sponsored funding.
+We assist faculty in submitting proposals for funding; negotiate and accept awards; and assist with post-award issues and requests.

-OSP's business hours are 8am to 5pm Monday through Friday.
-All proposal submissions to sponsors will be made during these hours.
+OSP's core business hours are 8:30AM to 5:00 PM Monday through Friday.
+Please note: All proposal submissions to sponsors will be made during these hours.
 OSP staffing levels do not permit the office to provide submission services after 5:00 PM.
 If there is an extenuating circumstance that requires submission after normal office hours, please contact your assigned Proposal Research Administrator directly.

 How is staff assigned in OSP and what do they do?

-OSP's administrative structure divides the OSP staff into Pre-Award and Contracts.
-The Pre-Award team will assist primarily with review and submission of proposals.
-The Contracts team will assist with negotiating contracts and with subawards for funds and collaborators.
+OSP's administrative structure divides the OSP staff into teams including Proposals, Contracts, and Awards.
+The Proposal Team assists primarily with the review and submission of proposals.
+The Contracts Team assists with negotiating contracts and with subawards for funds and collaborators.
 The Awards Team reconciles proposal and award data and transmits the award details to the Sponsored Projects Accounting (SPA) office.

 Who is my contact in OSP?

-On our website we have a full listing of constituency assignments on the OSP contacts page.
-However, you should send all inquiries, award documents, requests for contracts to email@example.com.
+On our website, we have a full listing of constituency assignments on the OSP contacts page.
+However, you should send all inquiries, award documents, requests for contracts, etc. to firstname.lastname@example.org.

 What is a sponsored project?